bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone12.md

     - NOTE: error only occurs with DebugSettings.player_invincibility = true, and SOME settings of enemy/player health
     SOLVED: player invulnerability was preventing the player's health from being "damaged" to adjust for difficulty, so the health was ending up above maximum value
-[ ] FIX: when tutorial header and tutorial name are missmatched, tutorial fails to save as "do not show" [ ] FIX: Truck's "Finish Level" interaction header text is not centered!
+[+] FIX: when tutorial header and tutorial name are missmatched, tutorial fails to save as "do not show" [X] FIX: Truck's "Finish Level" interaction header text is not centered!
-    Purchases aren't saved unless you move to next level, so if you buy, restart, quit, it's not saved.
+    --> do this later, the interaction UI needs to be replaced anyways [+] Purchases aren't saved unless you move to next level, so if you buy, restart, quit, it's not saved.
 [ ] FIX: null pointer from healthbar
 [ ] FIX: when a grenade is present at the start of a level, the fuse sound plays during the dialogue.
 Once the dialogue finishes, the sound goes away!
+[ ] FIX: cover blocks grenades, even if you don't crouch!!